UA-141369524-4

 Hotels run a business with consistent features that’s different experience than a short-term rental run by your neighbor .

-For short stays, hotels can be less stressful.
+For short stays, hotels can be less stressful and worth every penny.

 And in true Vata fashion on vacation, you don’t mind and like to move around from hotel to hotel, to get a different hotel vibe and soak in a new locale while visiting new places.
 For others, that may sound like work.